 “We offer hoists for all types of pleasure boats from small personal watercraft to 40,000 lb cruisers moored in virtually any type of boat dock, boat house, boat slip or pier”.

-We at HydroHoist are very proud of our history, our product, and our company, but our greatest pride is the satisfaction that HydroHoist owners have in their HydroHoists.
+We are very proud of our history, our product, and our company, but our greatest pride is the satisfaction that HydroHoist owners have in their boat lifts.
 Ask other HydroHoist owners, they’ll be glad to tell you about the low maintenance, dependable performance, and worry-free security their HydroHoists deliver.
 We invite you to ask them about the sale, installation and service experience they received from their HydroHoist Dealer.
 We’re confident that you’ll hear genuine acclaim for our dealers’ professionalism, product knowledge, helpfulness, and promptness.
-Our dealers are simply the best in the boatlift business.
+Our dealers are simply the best in the boat lift business.

-“universally recognized as the very best obtainable in its industry”
+“Universally recognized as the very best in the industry”